 In Conlusion – Best Ways to Spot a Phishing Email

 Being knowledgeable when it comes to the dangers of phishing email scams and how to spot them is extremely important in today’s day and time.
 Keeping your information safe is of the utmost importance, so try to keep this motto in mind: when in doubt, throw it out.
 If you feel like it’s a phishing scam, it’s always better to be safe than sorry.
+For more great tips, check out our video about identifying phishing attacks.
 Hopefully this posts gives you a better understanding of the best ways to detect a phishing email.

 Check out an infographic on 5 Ways to Spot a Phishing Email here.